info-201a-sp20/final-project-taylorblackburn/README.md

   - There are 150 rows and 5 columns.

-  - The question that can be answered with this dataset:
+  - The questions that can be answered with this dataset:

-      - How does political ideology change response over time to social distancing measures?
+      - How does hospital capacity of each state affect the degree of social distancing measures?

+      - Does a higher number of COVID-19 cases actually predict the type of lockdown that  a state implements?